djacob65/maggot-mkdocs/docs/index.md

 ### Main features of Maggot

+The main functionalities of Maggot were established according to a well-defined need (See [Background](./about/#background)).

 1. Documente with [Metadata][3]{:target="_blank"} your datasets produced within a collective of people, thus making it possible :
 	* to answer <a href="./images/DMP_fig.png" data-lightbox="fig8">certain questions</a> of the [Data Management Plan (DMP)][4]{:target="_blank"} concerning the organization, documentation, storage and sharing of data in the data storage space,
 	* to meet certain data and metadata requirements, listed for example by the [Open Research Europe][5]{:target="_blank"} in accordance with the [FAIR principles][7]{:target="_blank"}.